daipengwa/Stereoscopic-Video-Generation-via-Denoising-Frame-Matrix/README.md

 This is not an officially supported Google product.
 This project is not eligible for the [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).

-**This forked repo will be maintained because I do not have permission to update the original repository.**
+**Please use this forked repo because I do not have permission to update the original one.**

 ## Environment
 ```